Hypothyroidism is very common among people in the US which means that many people are taking thyroid hormones.

 The truth is that thyroid hormone impacts other hormones in your body that directly regulate your fat cells and how your body burns fat.

 Thyroid hormone (T3 specifically) has a direct effect on hormones like leptin and insulin.

 Together these hormones determine how many calories you are going to burn, what your metabolism is going to be, and how your body will distribute and place fat on your body.

-Low levels of thyroid hormones potentiates a condition known as insulin resistance.
+Low levels of thyroid hormones potentiate a condition known as insulin resistance (3).

-It is the low thyroid states which creates these other hormone imbalances that then lead to weight gain and the inability to lose weight.
+It is the low thyroid states which create these other hormone imbalances that then lead to weight gain and the inability to lose weight.

 The main problem is simply taking thyroid hormone may improve your thyroid status but does not directly influence these hormones which is why most patients do NOT lose weight when starting thyroid hormone.

 #2.
 Inability to lose weight despite changing your diet and exercising more